javi-castillo/javi-castillo.github.io/content/publication/castillo-navarro-energy-based-2022/index.md

 publishDate: '2024-12-29T17:29:24.977949Z'
 publication_types:
 - article-journal
+publication: IEEE Transactions on Geoscience and Remote Sensing
 doi: 10.1109/TGRS.2021.3126428
 abstract: Deep learning, together with the availability of large amounts of data, has transformed the way we process Earth observation (EO) tasks, such as land cover